grover/homebridge-ranger/docs/warnings.md

 ### Using this plugin with other homebridge plugins

-I have not tested running this plugin in parallel with other homebridge plugins.
+I have not tested this plugin in parallel with other homebridge plugins.
 It'll likely work, but take note that there are some timing considerations in the HAP BLE protocol, which may render the connection to the Bluetooth accessory unstable.

-Also the plugin will postpone the start of homebridge until it's seen all configured Bluetooth HomeKit Accessories.
+Also the plugin will postpone the start of homebridge until it's connected to all configured Bluetooth HomeKit Accessories.
+This may delay the start for other plugins too.

-I'd strongly encourage you to run this on a dedicated Raspberry Pi and not share the Homebridge instance with other plugins.
+I'd strongly encourage you to run this on a dedicated Raspberry Pi Zero W and not share the Homebridge instance with other plugins.
 You could always run multiple homebridge instances on the same system and they'll not affect each other.

 Continue to [Requirements](requirements.md)